PleasingFungus/Silicon-Zeroes/community/HOWTO.md

 Note that any modules of a type not available for placement in a puzzle are also undeleteable.

+## Debugging

+If something you set in one of the files isn't going into the game as you expect, try checking the logs for errors.
+On OS X, the logs are in ~/Documents/SZ_log.txt ; on Windows and Linux, they're in <INSTALLDIR>/log.txt .

 ## Document Info

-This is version 0.02 of the editing guide.
+This is version 0.03 of the editing guide.
 For feedback, please feel free to message pleasingfung@gmail.com with questions, suggestions, etc. Thanks!